MaviccPRP/ml_ner/README.md

 >Contains the feature extractor class and the arff_scikitdata_creator class for creating arff files and scikit instances.
 Additionally helpers for the feature extractor class.

 *literature/pdf/*
->Contains the most important papers, used for this paper.
+>Contains the most important papers, used for this project.

 *misc/*
 >Contains several lists for feature extraction, e.g. wikipedia titles, name lists and official titles list.